The Plan

 5. Write all in Java and simply bundle it into a stand-alone player.

 This is pretty much the order I think I will try things.
-I’m hoping I can get point 1 to work – this will give the greatest ability to get a simple web version going, with the ability to download a stand-alone version that is far more complex and not performace bound.
+I’m hoping I can get point 1 to work – this will give the greatest ability to get a simple web version going, with the ability to download a stand-alone version that is far more complex and not performance bound.

 I prefer Flash to Java mainly because of end-user acceptance.